kg4zow/remarkable.jms1.info/src/info/templates.md

 - Format: PNG

-    Apparently you can also use a PDF file, but I haven't tried it.
+    I've seen a few web pages mention using a PDF file as a template.
+I tried this, and ... *it's not a template*.
+What you're actually doing is *viewing the PDF*, and adding notes on a layer above it.

     In addition, the template files that come with the tablet have SVG versions, however I haven't seen SVG mentioned as a usable template file type anywhere, so I don't know if they would work or not.
 (If I get a chance and remember, I'll try it and update this page with my findings.)

 - Size: 1404x1872 pixels, 226 dpi